malvi-rp/ImageConv/readme.txt

 ﻿Hello this is first file
-Not the second
-or the third
+Not the second or the third file